-- Though the recipes say 'Champagne,' any sparkling wine will do.
-Prosecco is often a favorite and it tends to cost a little less than Champagne.
+- Choose your sparkling wine.
+Though the recipe says "Champagne," any sparkling wine will do.
+Prosecco is often a favorite and it tends to cost a little less than a bottle of Champagne.

-- Play with your ice!
-Adding complementary fruits and herbs in ice cubes or rings while they freeze is a nice touch.
-It adds flavor and style to the punch bowl.
+- Play with your ice.
+Adding complementary fruits and herbs in ice cubes or rings while they freeze is a nice touch that adds flavor and style to the punch bowl.

 - Add seasonal fruits.
-These punches are meant to be adorned with the best fruits of the season.
-When in doubt, lemon and orange slices are always good choices.
+Sparkling punches are meant to be adorned with the best fruits of the season.
+When in doubt, lemon, lime, and orange slices are always good choices.

-- Increase and decrease as needed.
-Four ounces is the typical punch serving and it is easy to adjust these punch recipes to fit your party.
+- Increase or decrease as needed.
+Four ounces is the typical punch serving and it is easy to adjust punch recipes to fit the size of your party.